isomorfeus/isomorfeus-react/ruby/docs/props.md

-  prop :other, is_a: Enumerable # a required prop, which can be a Array for example, but at least must be a Enumerable prop :cool, default: 'yet some more text' # a optional prop with a default value prop :even_cooler, class: String, required: false # a optional prop, which when given, must be of class String prop :super # a required prop of any type prop :email_address, type: :email # special email type prop :website, type: :uri # special uri type, must contain uri scheme
+  prop :other, is_a: Enumerable # a required prop, which can be a Array for example, but at least must be a Enumerable prop :cool, default: 'yet some more text' # a optional prop with a default value prop :even_cooler, class: String, required: false # a optional prop, which when given, must be of class String prop :is_it, type: :boolean # ruby has no Boolean class, for validating a boolean the type: :boolean must be used. prop :super # a required prop of any type prop :email_address, type: :email # special email type, email must be a string prop :website, type: :uri # special uri type, must contain uri scheme. uri must be a string

   render do
     DIV { props.text }